-This on-demand wine and spirits delivery company is working towards connecting Liquor Retailers and Customers via web and mobile based application.
-Not only this, this on demand startup also offers cocktail recipes, wine tasting notes and other cool things to keep its customers updated with the latest cocktail culture.
+This on-demand wine and spirits delivery company is working towards connecting Liquor Retailers and Customers via web and mobile-based applications.
+Not only this, but this on-demand startup also offers cocktail recipes, wine tasting notes, and other cool things to keep its customers updated with the latest cocktail culture.

 Q: Tell us about Thirstie?

-A: Thirstie is an on-demand alcohol delivery service allowing you to get wine, beer and spirits delivered when you want it, where you want it.
+A: Thirstie is an on-demand alcohol delivery service allowing you to get wine, beer, and spirits delivered when you want it, where you want it.
 We cater to consumers who are embracing the convenience of on-demand services.
-Thirstie is also the go-to discovery tool for those seeking inspiration and want to dive deeper into the cocktail culture.
+Thirstie is also the go-to discovery tool for those seeking inspiration and wants to dive deeper into the cocktail culture.

 At our core, we are a marketplace.
 The software integrates with merchant inventory and allows consumers to browse, select and pay for these products entirely within the app or via our website.
 Consumers living an on-demand lifestyle are looking for an easy in-app experience and online social validation.
 A frictionless payment transaction is baked into it—all payment/credit card info is saved locally in the app and order confirmation is sent prior to delivery.

-Thirstie was created by tech and liquor industry specialists who are deeply rooted in mobile and tech trends; offering solutions for user intent and sales driven content.
-We combine drink discovery with instant shopping and the gratification of timely alcohol delivery.
+Thirstie was created by tech and liquor industry specialists who are deeply rooted in mobile and tech trends; offering solutions for user intent and sales-driven content.
+We combine drink discovery with instant shopping and the gratification of the timely alcohol delivery.